TorreBooj/js-data-types/readme.md

 <!--Half-mast -->

-`typeof()` returns a string with the type of the operand, or expression of the object you're looking at.
+`typeof()` returns a string string indicating the type of the unevaluated operand.

 <!--
 [CFU]: Show of fingers for number, pull out string for string, hold up laptops for object...what type is...